quarto-dev/quarto-vscode/README.md

 - Commands and key-bindings for running cells and selected line(s)
 - Completion for embedded languages (e.g. Python, R, LaTeX, etc.)
 - Completion and diagnostics for project files and document/cell options
+- Quarto Assist panel for contextual help as you edit
 - Code snippets for common markdown constructs
 - Code folding and document outline for navigation within documents
 - Workspace symbol provider for navigation across project files